-April 27, 2026, 2:48 pm | Read time: 5 minutes
+June 5, 2026, 10:47 am | Read time: 5 minutes

 Since 2018, the Canary Islands have officially been eight.
 La Graciosa is the island that was previously dependent on Lanzarote.
 A visit to the island, which is only 30 square kilometers and whose name translates to “The Graceful.”
-Our author was on site and has the best tips.
+Our author was on-site and has the best tips.

 Mostly Day-Trippers Visit La Graciosa

 But Siggi, who has lived on this island for many years, quickly brings me back from this dream.
 In the height of summer, there are sometimes 3,500 guests who overrun the nearly 30 square kilometer island and its approximately 600 residents.
-But they arrive in the morning by ferry and disappear again in the evening.
+But they come in the morning by ferry and disappear again in the evening.
 Only a few apartments offer space to stay.
-Today, it’s just a few couples who cross over to the graceful island with us and disperse after arriving in Caleta del Sebo.
+Today, it’s just a few couples who cross over to the graceful island with us and disperse on the island after arriving in Caleta del Sebo.

 Also interesting: 9 good reasons to love Lanzarote